Anthrocon/www/content/2001-charity-followup/index.md

 banner_url: ""
 ---

-Thanks to everyone who participated in the Anthrocon 2001 Charity Auction this year for donating money by purchasing items, donating items, and volunteering to make yet another record-setting total of$7273!&nbsp;My thanks to Kagemushi for co-auctioneering, the hard-working volunteers for running the items and guarding the Charity Auction tables, and to Reins of Life, our Charity this year, for participating.
+Thanks to everyone who participated in the Anthrocon 2001 Charity Auction this year for donating money by purchasing items, donating items, and volunteering to make yet another record-setting total of$7273!
+My thanks to Kagemushi for co-auctioneering, the hard-working volunteers for running the items and guarding the Charity Auction tables, and to Reins of Life, our Charity this year, for participating.

-Due to time constraints (we went 50 minutes overtime and ended barely 10 minutes before the Masquerade), some items had to be combined with others.&nbsp;I also apologize to Mikeneko for accidentally combining her wood-carving donation with Rapid T. Rabbit's videos during the rush of selling.
+Due to time constraints (we went 50 minutes overtime and ended barely 10 minutes before the Masquerade), some items had to be combined with others.
+I also apologize to Mikeneko for accidentally combining her wood-carving donation with Rapid T. Rabbit's videos during the rush of selling.

-Below is a tally of all the items sold, including their donor and sale price.&nbsp;This is not the order they were sold in, nor the order they were received.
+Below is a tally of all the items sold, including their donor and sale price.
+This is not the order they were sold in, nor the order they were received.

 \- 1976 Trix cereal commercial animation cel, matching drawing, background, and Certificate of Authenticity (Bennie) - $50<br>
 \- Canine, lion, cancoon plush (PunkTiger, Creedence, Bleis) - $40<br>